YuBinLab-QUST/scMGAT/README.md

 ## Usage:

 ### Input
 The input of scMGAT should be a csv file (row: cells, col: genes).
+You need the same number of cells and the same order of names for both omics, and the real cell labels need to be represented by characters.

 ### Run

 Run the `train.py` to train the data， the `data` is the single-cell multi-omics matrix.

 ### out